gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 - Improves performance of inline blame, status bar blame, and hovers especially when working with remotes with connected integrations
 - Changes the _File History_ view to follow renames and filters out merge commits by default &mdash; closes [#2104](https://github.com/gitkraken/vscode-gitlens/issues/2104) & [#2944](https://github.com/gitkraken/vscode-gitlens/issues/2944)
+- Changes the _File History_ view to allow following renames while showing history across all branches (which was a previous limitation of Git) &mdash; closes [#2828](https://github.com/gitkraken/vscode-gitlens/issues/2828)
 - Changes to use our own implementation of `fetch`, `push`, and `pull` Git operations, rather than delegating to VS Code to avoid limitations especially with GitKraken Workspaces.
 Please report any issues and you can revert this (for now) by setting `"gitlens.experimental.nativeGit"` to `"false"` in your settings
 - Relaxes PR autolink detection for Azure DevOps to use `PR <number>` instead of `Merged PR <number>` &mdash; closes [#2908](https://github.com/gitkraken/vscode-gitlens/issues/2908)
 - Changes wording on `Reset Stored OpenAI Key` command to `Reset Stored AI Key` to reflect support for other providers